therooftopprinz/url/README.md

 * Every sent segment must have an ACK from receiver within URL SEGMENT TIMEOUT window.
 * If the URL MESSAGE SEGMENT TIMEOUT expires without an ACK, failed segment will be transmitted again.
 * Each retransmission decreases the URL Segment transmission size and increases the URL MESSAGE SEGMENT TX INTERVAL and URL MESSAGE SEGMENT TIMEOUT.
-* If the total segment retransmission is equal to URL MAX MESSAGE SEGMENT RETX, the URL MESSAGE is resent from offset 0 with and with a URL Protocol Information: Sender Request INFO = Retransmit Indication.
 * If the URL RETX failed URL MAX URL MSG RETX times, send function will return with an URL MESSAGE TX ERROR.

 ## URL Message Segment Size Selection